 What We Do

-CCN promotes both the exploration of the conceptual foundations of the neurosciences and the careful study of the legal, political, social and ethical implications of their advances.
-We are committed to breaking down barriers that exist not only between scholarly disciplines but that surround professions.
+CCN breaks down barriers that exist between scholarly disciplines and that surround professions.
 We support research activities across multiple fields and professions by creating, fostering, and supporting collaborations and communication across student and professional spheres.
-From opening doors for students to advancing careers of professionals, from working with local clinicians to collaborating with scholars around the world, our student seminars, academic conferences, and professional publications have set in motion events that will have long-lasting and valuable impact.
+From opening doors for students to advancing careers of professionals, from working with local clinicians to collaborating with scholars around the world, our activities set in motion intellectual and creative growth that will have long-lasting and valuable impact.

 Ethics and the Brain